 Fact:

-Hardin has had 2 women Mayor's.
-Miriam Ransier who was elected by the City Council to serve out the remainder of her husbands term after his death in 1940, and Leona Hodgson who was elected by Council to fill out Meeke's term when he resigned in 1976 due to poor health.
+Hardin has had 3 women Mayor's.
+Miriam Ransier who was elected by the City Council to serve out the remainder of her husbands term after his death in 1940, Leona Hodgson who was elected by Council to fill out Meeke's term when he resigned in 1976 due to poor health, and Kim Hammond who was the only female elected from a regular scheduled election by the people of Hardin in 2010.

 Fact: